SilentJungle399/dpy-appcommands/docs/gettingstarted.rst

 Where do we start?
 ******************

-Before we begin please read the `quickstart`_ page first to know basics of this module
+Before we begin please read the :ref:`quickstart <slash:quickstart>` page first to know basics of this module

 Making a slash command.